marijnh/Eloquent-JavaScript/21_skillsharing.md

 application open in her browser, that browser will have made a request for updates and be waiting for a response to that request.
-When Iman submits a talk on Extreme Downhill Unicycling, the server will notice that Fatma is waiting for updates and send information about the new talk as a response to her pending request.
+When Iman submits a talk on Extreme Downhill Unicycling, the server will notice that Fatma is waiting for updates and send a response containing the new talk to her pending request.
 Fatma's browser will receive the data and update the screen to show the talk.

 {{index robustness, timeout}}

-To prevent connections from timing out (being aborted because of a lack of activity), ((long-polling)) techniques usually set a maximum time for each request, after which the server will respond anyway, even though it has nothing to report, and the client will start a new request.
+To prevent connections from timing out (being aborted because of a lack of activity), ((long polling)) techniques usually set a maximum time for each request, after which the server will respond anyway, even though it has nothing to report, after which the client will start a new request.
 Periodically restarting the request also makes the technique more robust, allowing clients to recover from temporary ((connection)) failures or server problems.

 {{index "Node.js"}}